• Skip to main content

 Find it Bookshop | Amazon

-I loved this book.
+I loved this book so much!
 It's the early 1980s and David is prepping for his bar mitzvah.
 His two grandmothers, one Jewish and one Chinese, are not making things easy for him with their constant bickering over whether David's Jewish or Chinese heritage should take precedence.
-On top of that, David and his friend are secretly building a fallout shelter, inspired by the movie, The Day After.
-Kids will love the humor, David's character and the 1980s setting adds an interesting layer without becoming too remote for a contemporary audience.
+On top of that, David and his friend are secretly building a fallout shelter inspired by the movie, The Day After.
+Kids will love the humor, David's character, and the 1980s setting adds an interesting layer without becoming too remotely "historical" for a contemporary audience.
 Ages 9 and up.

 MORE: Jewish middle grade novels